b) Hobbes' Subjectivism

 Hobbes presents subjectivism in a particularly elaborate form, embedding it within a complex argumentative framework.

-Hobbes adopts the ancient corpuscular materialism that inspired Democritus to declare: By convention sweet is sweet, bitter is bitter, hot is hot, cold is cold, color is color; but in truth there are only atoms and the void
+He draws on the ancient corpuscular materialism that inspired Democritus to declare: By convention sweet is sweet, bitter is bitter, hot is hot, cold is cold, color is color; but in truth there are only atoms and the void

 .

-Similarly, Hobbes excludes sounds from objective reality, exemplified by his use of a ringing bell: The clapper has no sound in it, but motion, and makes motion in the internal parts of the bell; so the bell has motion, and not sound, that imparts motion to the air; and the air has motion, but not sound; the air imparts motion by the ear and nerve unto the brain; and the brain has motion but not sound; from the brain, it rebounds back into the nerves outward, and thence it becomes an apparition without, which we call sound
+Similarly, Hobbes excludes sounds from objective reality, as illustrated by his example of a ringing bell: The clapper has no sound in it, but motion, and makes motion in the internal parts of the bell; so the bell has motion, and not sound, that imparts motion to the air; and the air has motion, but not sound; the air imparts motion by the ear and nerve unto the brain; and the brain has motion but not sound; from the brain, it rebounds back into the nerves outward, and thence it becomes an apparition without, which we call sound

 1.

-This perspective compels Hobbes to 'empty' the world of all perceived qualities, since as in vision, so also in conceptions that arise from other senses, the subject of their inherence is not in the object, but in the sentient.
+This leads Hobbes to 'empty' the world of all perceived qualities, since as in vision, so also in conceptions that arise from other senses, the subject of their inherence is not in the object, but in the sentient.
 And from hence also it follows, that whatsoever accidents or qualities our senses make us think there be in the world, they be not there, but are seeming and apparitions only: the things that really are in the world without us, are those motions by which these seemings are caused

 2.